 Cockapoo Sizes 101: Breed-Specific Info

-Cockapoos are designer dogs, which means they’re a cross between two different dog breeds, in this case, a Cocker Spaniel and a Poodle.
+Cockapoos are designer dogs, which means they’re a cross between two different dog breeds.
+In this case, a Cocker Spaniel and a Poodle are crossed to produce the breed.
 The traditional Cockapoo is a cross between a Cocker Spaniel and a Miniature Poodle, but that’s not the only option.

 Cockapoos can also be a cross between a Cocker Spaniel and a Toy or Standard Poodle.
 Additionally, the Cocker Spaniel can be either the English or American variety.
 Generally, English Cocker Spaniels are the larger of the two.